 An intuitive eating coach can help

-It can be a little daunting to navigate the beginning stages of intuitive eating alone, or you may find yourself feeling stuck.
-Carol guides you through the process at your own pace.
-One-on-one counseling will change your relationship with food as you become more attuned to what, when and how much your body needs.
+It can be daunting to navigate the beginning stages of intuitive eating alone, or you may find yourself feeling stuck.

-Carol will be there every step of the way to make sure you have support and guidance as you learn to adopt a non-diet life in a diet-filled world.
+I will guide you through the process at your own pace and be there every step of the way as you learn to adopt a non-diet life in a diet-filled world.

 Intuitive eating coaching packages

-The packages below are designed to ensure your long-term success and are available in-person or virtually.
+The packages below are designed to ensure your long-term success and are available virtually.